Leadership to promote a culture of safety at all levels

 - Why staff wellbeing is important

 Staff wellbeing incorporates various aspects of work and life.
 This can include home life, health, relationships with others, job and other activities.
-It is about staff feeling well and promoting a positive culture of joy in work.
+It is about staff feeling well and promoting a positive culture with joy in work.

 Staff wellbeing affects how individuals operate at work.
-Lower levels of staff engagement are linked to lower-quality care, including safety, and burnout limits empathy — a crucial component of effective and person-centred care (IHI, 2017).
+Lower levels of staff engagement are linked with lower-quality care, including safety, and burnout limits empathy — a crucial component of effective and person-centred care (IHI, 2017).

-- Evidence, examples and training resources to support staff wellbeing
+- Resources to support staff wellbeing